brilliantlabsAR/docs/monocle/monocle.md

 # Technical Documentation

 Monocle was designed for hackers, by hackers.
-Take a moment to familiarize yourself with the [Monocle hardware](/monocle/hardware), and when you're ready to delve deeper, visit the [building apps](/building-apps) section to discover how you can construct your own augmented reality apps.
+Take a moment to familiarize yourself with the [Monocle hardware](/monocle/hardware), and when you're ready to delve deeper, visit the [Building Apps](/building-apps) section to discover how you can construct your own augmented reality apps.

 ### How do I start my Monocle?